scottbrandonmurphy/openmusictheory.github.io/harmonicSyntax1.md

 > **T → S → D → T →** and so on . . .

-That does not rule out T progressing to D, D progressing to S, etc. But it does mean that those progressions are less common.
+That does not rule out T progressing to D, D progressing to S, etc. But it does mean that those progressions tend to be less common, at least in classical music.

 Higher-level musical structures also impact the norms according to which these harmonic functions progress.
-For now, we will consider one higher-level structure that influences chord-progression tendencies: the phrase.
-For now, we will limit our study to isolated, complete, self-sufficient phrases.
+For now, we will consider one higher-level structure that influences chord-progression tendencies — the phrase — and we will limit our study to isolated, complete, self-sufficient phrases.
 This is an idealized, oversimplified setting — like strict voice-leading — that is useful for learning the basics.
 Some such phrases even exist in real music!
 But most of the time there are a number of competing factors that influence the chord-progression strategies employed by a composer at any given moment.
 However, the idealized phrase is a helpful starting point.
 Future study will explore how classical composers employ harmonic progressions in larger musical works that combine multiple phrases (which are not self-sufficient) into larger themes and movements.

 ## The idealized phrase